notacop92/ZON-Crawler/README.md

 Next steps should be:

 - Writting a scheduler which activates twice a day or maybe every 4h
-- Preventing clones in the Data
+- Preventing clones in the data
-- Finding out how to evalute the Data
+- Finding out how to evalute the data